Creating Custom Context Models

 A context model extends AbstractContextModel and defines:

-NAMESPACE- The RDF namespace URILINKED_DATA_FIELDS- Mapping from Django field names to RDF predicatesshould_handle_reference()- Logic to detect when this context applies- Django fields for storing vocabulary data
+CONTEXT- Reference to the Context definition (required for proper serialization)LINKED_DATA_FIELDS- Mapping from Django field names to RDF predicatesshould_handle_reference()- Logic to detect when this context applies (discriminates by object type, not namespace presence)- Django fields for storing vocabulary data

 Multiple context models can attach to the same reference.
 An actor might have ActorContext for AS2 properties and SecV1Context for cryptographic keys.
-Your custom context adds additional vocabulary without interfering with existing contexts.
+A note might have ObjectContext for basic Note properties and MastodonNoteContext for Mastodon-specific extensions.
+Your custom context model adds additional vocabulary without interfering with existing contexts.
+Context models are composable - each handles only its specific fields.

 from django.db import models